 When I think back to our month in Orkney, I think of long, blustery walks on shingle beaches, my hair whipping my face, eating fish and chips from the little van that stopped in our village on Fridays, and huge hand-dived scallops, turquoise water and stone crofts and no one else… Read more of "Orkney (video edition)"

 A couple of weeks after we got home, Festivals Edinburgh invited me to go back up to Scotland for the Edinburgh Film Festival.
 It was a fun 3 days of screenings, events and exploring film locations around the city.
-Edinburgh International Film Festival The Edinburgh… Read more of "The Edinburgh International Film Festival"
+Edinburgh International Film Festival The Edinburgh International… Read more of "The Edinburgh International Film Festival"